Skip to content

 Decorating

-Although the appropriate time to start decorating your house for Xmas is up for debate (i.e. is it OK before Remembrance Day?), many people start as early as November—or even just after Halloween.
+While the “right” time to start decorating for Christmas is up for debate (is it OK to decorate before Remembrance Day?), many people begin as early as November or even right after Halloween.

-You can put up a Christmas tree with decorations and lights, hang a wreath outside your door, and put up stockings for everyone in the household—just to give a few examples.
+Common decorations include a Christmas tree with lights and ornaments, a wreath on the front door, and stockings for everyone in the household, just to name a few.

-In some communities, people just enjoy driving around to look at all the decorations that people have put outside on their lawns and around their houses.
-Some of these displays can be quite elaborate!
+In some communities, people enjoy driving around to admire the decorations on their neighbours’ lawns and houses.
+Some displays are simple, while others are surprisingly elaborate.

 Writing letters to Santa